TRAVEL || NORTH AMERICA > UNITED STATES > New England

 Like Vermont, brilliant fall foliage covers the New Hampshire landscape around Lake Winnipesaukee and in the forests of the White Mountains.
 These abundant trees produce maple syrup and apple cider, where preserved historic covered bridges traverse rivers near dairy farms and grapevines.

 The state capital, known for grape jelly, Concord was established on the Merrimack River at the village of Penacook at its northern border.
 New Hampshire’s largest city, Manchester houses an internationally renowned art museum.
 Portsmouth is a beautiful 400-year-old seaport town, full of colonial architecture at the mouth of the Piscataqua River bordering Maine.

 See the official New Hampshire Tourism pages.

-This land became absorbed by Massachusetts, first as a colony and then as a distrct of the state after the American Revolution.
-Residents desiring religion freedom worked to separate from Massachusetts for decades.
-Finally, Maine gained statehood in 1820, but only by a narrow margin and as a result of the Missouri Compromise, through which Maine entered the union as a free state in balance against the newly appointed slave state of Missouri.
+This land became absorbed by Massachusetts, first as a colony and then as a district of the state after the American Revolution.
+Residents desiring religious freedom worked to separate from Massachusetts for decades.
+Finally, Maine gained statehood in 1820, but only by a narrow margin and as a result of the Missouri Compromise, through which Maine entered the union as a free state, balanced against the newly appointed slave state of Missouri.

 Fifty-seven active lighthouses protect ships from the state’s jagged, island-filled coastline.
 Birdwatchers flock to these shores in spring, while summer cyclists spin along the most bike-friendly roads and pathways.
 Inland forests of Acadia National Park turn a vibrantly warm spectrum of color before the autumn leaves fall and become covered in winter’s deep snow.